 Do you know the benefits of reading some interesting articles in English whenever you can?
 It's a great way to build your vocabulary and general English!
 It will even develop your English grammar skills.
 These articles can open new perspectives to you, sharing the concerns, experience, and wisdom of so many people.

-This page continues the selections and links from the English Detective newsletter begun on Reading Articles to Improve Your English.
+This page has recommended some general interest articles and links from the English Detective newsletter as described on Reading Articles to Improve Your English.
 That page explains how I choose the articles and why I share their links and descriptions here.

 Most of the articles are intermediate level or above, so if you are just beginning to read English, don't start here.
 Instead, check out Easy Reading for ESL Beginners.